-According to legend, Dutch sailors used to prepare cold-brew coffee extract to take on lengthy trips so they would drink coffee on ship.
+According to legend, Dutch sailors used to prepare cold-brew coffee extract to take on long trips so they would drink coffee on the ship.

 The Japanese often brew cold coffee for hours at a time, getting all aroma from the seed; they also built sophisticated equipment to brew coffee in popular places!

 You came to the right place to get informed about your beloved Cold brew!
-Remember…To be called a true coffee enthusiast ,is not just enjoying or making a good cup of coffee, but also to know some facts or history events of that coffee that you are sipping!
+Remember…To be called a true coffee enthusiast is not just about enjoying or making a good cup of coffee, but also to know some facts or history events of that coffee that you are sipping!

 What Is Cold Brew?

 Cold Brew coffee is simply coffee that is brewed with cold or cool water as opposed to hot water.
 The idea of making iced coffee has been around for a while now, but it’s just recently that coffee shops have started selling ready-to-drink bottles of cold brew.